wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/3-how-windows-virtual-desktop-works.md

 ## What Microsoft manages

-- Windows Virtual Desktop service - Diagnostics with Azure Monitor, load balancing...
+Windows Virtual Desktop provides virtualization infrastructure as a managed service.
+Windows Virtual Desktop manages:

+- Web client for users to connect to their workspace by using a browser that supports HTML5
+- Diagnostics that allows the administrator to identify issues through a single interface
+- Centralized management of configurations in the Azure portal
+- Broker to manages incoming connections and directs clients to available session hosts
+- Load balancing to balance session host connections
+- Gateway to securely connect users to the workspace

-- Azure infrastructure - compute, storage, networking
+Window Virtual Desktop uses Azure infrastructure services for compute, storage, and networking.

 ## What you manage